section77/blackforesthackathon/README.md

 future improvements
 - create a more generic solution, that is independent of HomeAssistant
-- use APIs that provide a CO2 index and enery flow like [Grünstromindex](https://gruenstromindex.de/assets/js/)(prfered) or [Energy Charts](https://energy-charts.info/api.html?l=de&c=DE)
+- use APIs that provide a CO2 index and energy flow like [Grünstromindex](https://gruenstromindex.de/assets/js/)(preferred) or [Energy Charts](https://energy-charts.info/api.html?l=de&c=DE)
-- Add more sophisticated prediction model e.g. AC charging, forcast with nonlinear-optimization algorithem and intraday optimization.
+- Add more sophisticated prediction models e.g. AC charging, forecast with nonlinear-optimization algorithm and intraday optimization.

 Hurdles
 - access to the ecoflow api